-To begin bridging the gap between algorithm's actual performance and our bounds, we investigate time-dependent MPFs empirically through two numerical examples.
-We compute $U_{\vec{k}}$ for these systems on a classical computer (using matrix computations) and compare the result with the exact propagator (computed within machine $\epsilon$).
-The vector $\vec{k}\in \mathbb{Z}_+^M$ we will use comes from the bottom half of Table I from \cite{Low2019}, which minimizes $\vec{\norm{k}}$ for $\norm{a}_1 \leq 2$.
+To begin bridging the gap between algorithm's actual performance and our bounds, we investigate time dependent MPFs empirically through two numerical examples.
+We compute $U_{2,m}$ for these systems on a classical computer (using matrix computations) and compare the result with the exact propagator (computed within machine $\epsilon$).
+The vector $\vec{k}\in \mathbb{Z}_+^m$ we will use comes from the bottom half of Table I from \cite{Low2019Multiproduct}, which minimizes $\vec{\norm{k}}$ for $\norm{a}_1 \leq 2$.

-In general, deriving an analytical solution for the propagator given a time-dependent Hamiltonian is challenging or impossible.
-To bypass this problem, we will consider a time-independent Hamiltonian which is viewed from a ``non-inertial" frame, thereby rendering the dynamics time-dependent in the new frame.
-More specifically, suppose $H$ is a time-independent Hamiltonian with propagator $U(t) = e^{-iHt}$ (henceforth the initial time is set to zero).
-Let $\ket{\psi_t}$ be the solution to the Schrodinger equation $i\partial_t \ket{\psi_t} = H \ket{\psi_t}$.
-Under a frame transformation $T(t)$, which transforms vectors as $\tilde{\ket{\psi_t}} = T(t)\ket{\psi_t}$, the Hamiltonian and propagator transform as
+In general, deriving an analytical solution for the propagator given a time dependent Hamiltonian is challenging or impossible.
+To bypass this problem, we will consider a time independent Hamiltonian which is viewed from a ``non-inertial" frame, thereby rendering the dynamics time dependent in the new frame.
+More specifically, suppose $H$ is a time independent Hamiltonian with propagator $U(t) = e^{-iHt}$ (henceforth the initial time is set to zero).
+Let $\ket{\psi_t}$ be the solution to the Schrödinger equation $i\partial_t \ket{\psi_t} = H \ket{\psi_t}$.
+Under a frame transformation $T(t)$, which transforms vectors as $\vert\tilde{\psi}_t\rangle = T(t)\ket{\psi_t}$, the Hamiltonian and propagator transform as

 Thus, in order to benchmark the error of the MPF, we compute $\tilde{U}_k$ for Hamiltonian $\tilde{H}$, then compare with the exact propagator (accurate to machine precision).